Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: Introduction

-In addition to its theoretical foundations, the UVM has practical implications for risk management.
-Pooley et al. \cite{pooley2003numerical} provided a detailed numerical analysis of the UVM, highlighting its advantages in constructing efficient hedges and managing derivatives positions in environments with uncertain volatility.
+In addition to its theoretical foundations, the UVM has practical implications for risk management. \cite{pooley2003numerical} provided a detailed numerical analysis of the UVM, highlighting its advantages in constructing efficient hedges and managing derivatives positions in environments with uncertain volatility.
 Their work emphasized the importance of diversification in managing volatility risk and provided algorithms for implementing the UVM in real-world trading systems.

 Several extensions and practical applications of the UVM have been explored in subsequent research.
-For instance, Windcliff et al. \cite{windcliff2006numerical} use methods based on partial differential equations (PDEs) to evaluate cliquet options in the context of the uncertain volatility model.
+For instance, \cite{windcliff2006numerical} use methods based on PDEs to evaluate cliquet options in the context of the uncertain volatility model.
 The paper explores how to solve the PDEs associated with these financial instruments by comparing different numerical and grid construction techniques.
-It is shown that the PDE-based approach is effective in capturing the complexities of the UVM model, providing a more accurate evaluation of cliquet options than other traditional methods.
-Martini and Jacquier \cite{martini2008uncertain} elaborated on the superhedging strategies within the UVM framework, discussing the implications for derivative desks where risk aversion is a critical factor.
-They demonstrated that the UVM could be applied to a range of option types, including those with non-convex payoffs, by employing more sophisticated numerical methods such as trinomial trees and finite-difference schemes.
+It is shown that the PDE-based approach is effective in capturing the complexities of the UVM model, providing a more accurate evaluation of cliquet options than other traditional methods. \cite{martini2008uncertain} elaborate on the superhedging strategies within the UVM framework, discussing the implications for derivative desks where risk aversion is a critical factor.
+Moreover, they demonstrate that the UVM could be applied to a range of option types, including those with non-convex payoffs, by employing more sophisticated numerical methods such as trinomial trees and finite-difference schemes.